 Change Your Domain in the portal

 You can change your domain from the temp domain to the live domain for your site.
 In order to go live from the portal, you will need to have updated your DNS records if only changing the A record to the server IP in the portal.
 You will also need to make sure that a Lets Encrypt SSL cert has been enabled for the domain in the portal.

 Click on the Edit button in the domain options tab in the portal.
 Enter the domain that you want to change to live with and then click on the update button.

 Once the domain has been updated the new domain will show in the portal.
+Modify master domain will run a search and replace in the site's database which replaces any references from the temp domain to the live domain.
 But in order to go live from the portal, the DNS will need to have been updated before changing the domain and to make sure that a Lets Encrypt SSL cert gets enabled in the portal.
 Also, remember to resave your permalinks on the site from wp-admin.

 Change Your Domain in wp-admin

 You can also contact support who will be able to help you run a search and replace it in the site's database in order to go live.
 If you have used WP-CLI before then you can proceed to step 5.